prateekkhindri/PrateekKhindri_T1A2/README.md

 ### **Presentation Video**

-The link to the video presentation can be found here [link]().
-The video was uploaded to
+The link to the video presentation can be found here [link](https://vimeo.com/user188718708).
+The video was uploaded to [Vimeo](https://vimeo.com/)

 ---